9: Harmattan & Winter: Music and lyrics

 The album opens with "F**king Awesome", a reflective track with "breathy vocals and heavy keyboards".
 On the record, Brymo wants his spouse to be tolerant with him during his quest for a budding romance.
 "Harmattan & Winter", the title track, traces Brymo's journey to self-discovery and documents his maturation.
 Music critic Michael Kolawole said the song's instrumentation and Brymo's emotive lyrics "provide a feeling that's hard to neglect".
 In the gloomy track "The Dark", Brymo displays self-awareness, admits his weakness, and accepts full responsibility for his past wrongdoings.
-Emmanuel Daraloye likened the song to Èsans "Òkùnkùn".

-In "I Don't Have a Heart", a track similar to "Ọkán mi ti fọ́ Wẹ́wé" from Èsan, Brymo discusses his struggles to maintain his marriage and the depression he endured while temporarily being separated from his spouse.
+"I Don't Have a Heart" is similar to Èsans "Ọkán mi ti fọ́ Wẹ́wé".
+On the record, Brymo discusses his struggles to maintain his marriage and the depression he endured while temporarily being separated from his spouse.
 Daraloye characterized the song as "a middle finger to monogamy".
 In the mid-tempo track "Beast", Brymo depicts a character who expresses regret to his partner for being emotionally unavailable and absent.
 The soulful ballad "Winifred" is dedicated to his mother-in-law, whose generosity and tenacity are exemplified by lyrics like "Give it all for Winifred, she knows, her heart is made of gold".
-Daraloye called the song a "celebration of love" and said it "functions as the spiritual centre-piece of the record".
+Daraloye called the song a "celebration of love" and said it "functions as the spiritual centre-piece" of the album.

 "Emotions and Limbs" examines Brymo's marital separation and extramarital affair.
 In the song's opening verse, the shattered feelings that caused the temporary split are briefly explained; in the second verse, Brymo talks about how having sex with other women made him feel empty.
 The album's eighth track, "We All Lose Sometimes", was described by Daraloye as being "reflective and hopeful, with a few kind words spared for sufferers of depression and anxiety".
-The closing track to Harmattan & Winter, "There's a Place", features an epilogue that touches on themes of "freedom, hope, and victory".
+The closing track, "There's a Place", features an epilogue that touches on themes of "freedom, hope, and victory".

 Critical reception

 Harmattan & Winter received positive reviews from music critics.
 Afrocritik writer Emmanuel Daraloye rated the album 7.2 out of 10, commending its title and Brymo's songwriting.
 Daraloye also said the album "holds its own as a meaningful body of work" and that "empathy and hope" are at its core.
 Pulse Nigerias Motolani Alake awarded the album a rating of 7.0 out of 10, characterizing it as a "morose album, filled with terse ideas of love and admittance of imperfection".
 Conversely, Alake said the album's "sonic topography was impacted by Brymo's decision to interweave love songs with pessimistic records".

-Music critic Michael Kolawole called the album "a compelling portrait of an artist devoted to good music" and praised its instrumentation.
-Kolawole said the singer's "emotionally wrecking lyrics provide a feeling that's hard to neglect".
+Music critic Michael Kolawole called the album "a compelling portrait of an artist devoted to good music", and praised its instrumentation.
+Kolawole also said the singer's "emotionally wrecking lyrics provide a feeling that's hard to neglect".